h299792458/debian-after-install/README.md

 sudo apt-get install firmware-iwlwifi
 ```

-## Config sudo
+## Install sudo
-Create a new config file:
+Create a new config file
 ```sh
 visudo -f /etc/sudoers.d/username
 ```
-Add one line:
+Add one line
 ```sh
 username ALL=(ALL) ALL
 ```

-## Chinese language support
+## Install language support
 For Xfce DE, Chinese fonts installation is required (using Synaptic suggested).

-Add the following to the .bashrc file if chinese display is desired:
+Add the following to the .bashrc file if Chinese display is desired
 ```sh
 export LANG=zh_CN-UTF8
 ```